Hull Kingston Rovers

 Hull Kingston Rovers (often abbreviated to Hull KR) are a professional rugby league club based in Kingston upon Hull, Yorkshire, England.
 The club play home games at Craven Park and compete in Super League, the top tier of British rugby league.

 Hull KR have won the League Championship six times and Challenge Cup twice.
-In 2025, the club won its first League Leaders' Shield, and the 2025 Super League Grand Final for the first time, to complete the treble.
+In 2025, the club won its first League Leaders' Shield, and the 2025 Super League Grand Final for the first time, and in 2026 they won their first ever World Club Challenge, to win all 4 trophies.

 Hull Kingston Rovers are one of two professional rugby league teams in Hull.
 Hull F.C. play on the west side of the city, and Hull KR on the east side, at Sewell Group Craven Park.
 The River Hull is the divide between the two.
 Hull KR's nickname, "The Robins", originates from their traditional playing colours of red and white.

 After a ten-year stay in the Super League (2007–2016), they were relegated to the Championship in the 2016 season, due to the Million Pound Game.
 In the 2017 Championship season, Hull KR successfully gained automatic promotion back to the Super League, at the first time of asking.